Use the Touchscreen

 When you want to type using the onscreen keyboard, select items onscreen such as application and settings icons, or press onscreen buttons, simply tap or touch them with your finger.

 To open the available options for an item (for example, a contact or link in a Web page), touch and hold the item.

-To drag, press and hold your finger with some pressure before you start to move your finger.
+To drag, touch and hold your finger with some pressure before you start to drag.
 While dragging, do not release your finger until you have reached the target position.

 Flicking the screen is similar to swiping, except that you need to swipe your finger in light, quick strokes.
 This finger gesture is always in a vertical direction, such as when flicking the contacts or message list.

 On the Home screen, you can easily move a widget or icon from one screen to another.
 Touch and hold the widget or icon with one finger, and flick the screen to the new location with another finger.